DFE-Digital/architecture/principles/business-architecture-principles.md

 ## 2. The organisation drives the narrative

 Business architecture activities are driven by the stakeholder voice.
-Business architects should be able to link work back to well-researched stakeholder requirements and present architecture options based on requirements, for stakeholders to review. **Activities must not be performed without the business**.
-Either the business should lead and perform activities or activities should be delegated to others **but only** with appropriate business sponsorship.
+Business architects should be able to link work back to well-researched stakeholder requirements and present architecture options based on requirements, for stakeholders to review. **Activities must not be performed without business involvement**.
+Either business stakeholders should lead and perform activities or activities should be delegated to others **but only** with appropriate business sponsorship.

 **Rationale**